zlatka-n/eshop_redux/README.md

 # Redux Eshop

-I created a book store ecommerce with Redux, as I needed to train my brain to understand Redux more eloquently.
+I created an ecommerce book store with React and Redux.

 ## The website could be separated into these parts: